 Can be arranged as a second or third charge

-Unlike conventional mortgages, bridging loans can be arranged as either a second or third charge Again, this illustrates the difference between bridging loans and mortgages: the latter are only available as a first charge where the lender gets first call on any proceeds from the sale of property.
+Unlike conventional mortgages, bridging loans can be arranged as either a second or third charge Again, this illustrates the difference between bridging loans and mortgages: the latter is only available as a first charge where the lender gets the first to call on any proceeds from the sale of the property.

 Bridging finance, on the other hand, is usually available as a second or third charge that sits comfortably behind finance currently in place.